VioletViolaVi/Milestone-Project-2/README.md

 - The project used Stack Overflow to provide information on the randomisation of cards for this project.

+# Testing
+### Markup Validation Service
+The HTML code was copied and pasted into the direct input section of the Markup Validation Service to check for errors.
+No errors were found.
+### CSS Validation Service
+The CSS code was copied and pasted into the direct input section of CSS Validation Service to check for errors.
+No errors were found.
+### Chrome Development Tools
+Chrome Development Tools were used to check if the image elements were shuffled upon clicking on the restart button and entering the game’s webpage for the first time.
+They were also used to test if the classes were being added or removed at the required times.
+For instance, the Elements tab was clicked on and the list of the image elements were inspected.
+A click event was added to each of these images as they contained the “.wholeCard.flip” classes.
+Upon clicking on these images, a class called “.selected” was to be added to make the images clicked on contain the “.wholeCard.flip.selected” classes.
+The element’s section of the Chrome Development Tools were used to check if all three of these classes were added.
+By testing this and attaining the correct result, the rest of the code was able to proceed by measuring the length of two elements containing all three of these classes and then target them separately.
+Chrome Development Tools were then used to check if these classes were removed, after the “.data()” pair was checked for a match.
+If there was a match, the “.hide()” class was added.
+If not, the “.selected” class was removed.
+So, Chrome Development Tools was used to ensure the correct classes were added and removed at the correct times in order to eliminate errors and allow the code to continue without any issues occuring.
+### Console.log()
+In the console section of the Chrome Development Tools, “console.log()” was used to ensure functions were being returned and called out. “console.log()” was also used to showcase the values of the declared variables.
+For example, this included using “console.log(cards)” inside the “mixingUpCards()” function, to show that this was targeting the matching cards in order to mix them up after every gameplay. “console.log()” was also used in conjunction with “typeof()” to identify the type of data the respective code was.
+All “console.log()” uses were removed from the javaScript page, on completion of this project.
+### Jasmine Testing
+The stopFlip variable holds the value of the false boolean. stopFlip was tested to check if it was a string using “.tobe(“false”)”.
+This test failed.
+Then the variable was tested as a boolean using “expect(stopFlip).toBe(false)”.
+The test passed, ensuring that the code recognised false as a boolean and not as a string.
+This enabled the cards to flip only two at a time.
+### Start and Reset Buttons
+The start button was tested to ensure the background modal and the start button disappears upon clicking on the start button and that the card’s order had been randomised.
+This was tested by manually clicking on the created start button to see if the “.hide()” jQuery method was applied.
+The elements tab in the chrome development tools were checked.
+This test was successful as it was found that an inline CSS style of “display:none;” was added and made the modal and start button disappear.
+The reset button was tested to see if clicking on it re-randomised the cards order when starting the game again.
+This was checked on chrome development tools where it was found that the elements containing the animals all had changed their previous positions when they reappeared, after the restart button was clicked.

 # URL Links
 The following links, from the third party websites, were used to create this project:
 ### Free SVG